What are the Most Dangerous Animals in the US?

 Yes, you read that right.
 Farm livestock is one of the most dangerous class of animals in the entire US.
 To those in the know, though, cattle and horses certainly have a deadly reputation.
 Horses are known for being temperamental and will throw nasty kicks if they are unhappy.
 Goats, too, have no qualms with butting their heads along with their sharp horns into humans whom they disagree with.

-Yes, yes.
 Everyone is familiar with humanity’s best friend.
-The simple fact is that your cute, furry companion is actually dangerous and for a list of reasons.
-Statistics compiles by the Center for Disease Control show that each year there are an estimated 5 million dog bites in the United States.
+The simple fact is that your cute, furry companion is actually dangerous for a variety of reasons.
+Statistics compiled by the Center for Disease Control show that each year there are an estimated 5 million dog bites in the United States.
 Such a harrowing statistic translates to 1 bite for every 70 Americans, far higher than any other animal on this list.

 An even more disturbing statistic is that 20% of these bites are so serious that victims often require immediate medical attention afterward.
 The next time you feel the need to pet a random dog on a leash, no matter how cute, remember that a full third of all dog bites potentially become infected.
 So, it might be smarter to simply admire that furry pooch from afar than to risk a deadly encounter with a Campylobacter infection.

 Of course humans top this list.
 One look at the statistics below should quell any doubts about who the most dangerous animal is in the United States.
 Below are crime statistics straight from the FBI:

 - 1,247,321 Violent Crimes